webplatform/docs-wpd/Creating_API_pages/index.md

 This has the advantage of providing not only the list of properties, but all of the information about the API without you having to rewrite it.

+If you ever have to remove the redirect, navigate to the page with '''&redirect=no''' appended to the URL.
+For example, <nowiki>http://docs.webplatform.org/wiki/apis/webrtc/objects/MediaStream/properties&redirect=no</nowiki>.
+You can then edit the page as needed.

 ===Filling with a query===

 To fill in the page, you could also plug in a Semantic MediaWiki query, as we do with the '''apis''' page, like this: